ChristopheSteininger/c4/readme.md

 ## Results

 The table below shows the outcome of a game of Connect 4 if both players play perfectly on different board sizes.

-An entry such as "1<sup>st</sup> (53)" for the 8x7 board means the 1<sup>st</sup> player can force a win on move #53 if the second player plays perfectly.
+An entry such as "1<sup>st</sup> (53)" for the 8x7 board means the 1<sup>st</sup>
+player can force a win on move #53 if the second player plays perfectly.
 If the second player in an 8x7 game is not perfect, then the first player can always force a win before move #53.

- All results below were found by running the solver in this repo.

 | Width &rarr; <br> Height &darr; |    4 |    5 |                   6 |                   7 |                   8 |                   9 |                  10 |                  11 |                  12 |
 | ------------------------------- | ---- | ---- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |